 We would like to extend our thanks to Rupert Harwood for his invaluable help in compiling this article.

 List of Prehistoric Animals That Are Not Dinosaurs

 Andrewsarchus was a large mammal that lived in the Paleogene period.
 It was an early artiodactyl (hoofed animal), related to hippos and whales.
-Andrewsarchus was discovered in Mongolia by naturalist Roy Chapman Andrews, whom the genus was subsequently named after.
+Andrewsarchus was discovered in Mongolia by naturalist Roy Chapman Andrews, after whom the genus was subsequently named.

-Andrewsarchus was a large-snouted predator, and, based on skull measurements, may have been the largest ever carnivorous mammal!
+Andrewsarchus was a large-snouted predator, and, based on skull measurements, may have been the largest ever carnivorous mammal (that lived on land).

 Although its name, which includes the word ‘saurus’, suggests that Basilosaurus was a reptile, it was later found to be a mammal.
 In fact, Basilosaurus was an early whale that lived in the Eocene epoch of the Paleogene period.